Fox Sports Networks: Rebranding as Bally Sports

 On November 17, 2020, it was reported by Sportico that Sinclair was considering rebranding the networks via a naming rights agreement, and was reportedly in talks with multiple companies involved in sports betting.
 The next day, Sinclair announced that it had entered into an agreement with casino operator Bally's Corporation to acquire the naming rights under a 10-year deal.
 The agreement included integration of Bally's content on the channels and other Sinclair properties (including its television stations, Stadium, and Tennis Channel), and a warrant giving Sinclair the option to acquire a 14.9% stake in Bally's Corporation, and up to 24.9% if performance criteria are met.
 Sinclair announced in December 2020 that it planned to launch its own direct-to-consumer Bally's-branded streaming service, including live streaming of its linear sports networks, in 2021.

 On January 27, 2021, Sinclair announced that the networks would be rebranded as Bally Sports with Fox Sports Carolinas and Fox Sports Tennessee discontinued and their sports programming dispersed to the Bally Sports South and Southeast channels.
 To better reflect their target markets, Prime Ticket and SportsTime Ohio were rebranded as Bally Sports SoCal and Bally Sports Great Lakes, respectively.
 In March 2021, Sinclair revealed that the relaunch would occur on March 31, the eve of Major League Baseball's Opening Day.

+By 2023, Diamond Sports Group filed for Chapter 11 bankruptcy protection.
+In October 2024, Diamond rebranded the channels as FanDuel Sports Network, after its partner FanDuel.
+Diamond Sports Group exited bankruptcy, and rebranded as Main Street Sports Group, on January 2, 2025.
+In February 2026, following the loss of rights to the teams to which it holds broadcasting rights, Main Street Sports Group announced that it would wind down operations in April 2026.
+The only station still operating is Angels Broadcast Television, formerly FanDuel Sports West, which was bought by the Los Angeles Angels in March 2026.